How the modern state of Israel was created in 1948

 In response, the UN formed a Special Committee on Palestine (UNSCOP) to investigate the situation and recommend a solution.

-After extensive study and field visits, UNSCOP proposed the partition of Palestine into separate Jewish and Arab states, with Jerusalem under international administration due to its religious significance to Jews, Christians, and Muslims alike.
+After these field visits, UNSCOP proposed the partition of Palestine into separate Jewish and Arab states, with Jerusalem under international administration due to its religious significance to Jews, Christians, and Muslims alike.

 Jerusalem and its surroundings, given their unique status, would be placed under international trusteeship.